 Is Spinal Shrinkage Normal?
 What Causes It?

-Spinal shrinkage during these activities is part of a normal process where approximately 1% of total stature loss occurs throughout the day.
+Spinal compression during these activities is part of a normal process where approximately 1% of total stature loss occurs throughout the day.
 These losses are a result of height reductions in the intervertebral discs.

 Any spinal shrinkage that occurs during the day will return to normal after a night's sleep.